 The "Taxes in Europe" database covers the following types of taxes:

+All main taxes in revenue terms.
+These include notably personal income taxes, corporate income taxes, value added taxes, excise duties; the main social security contributions; a list of minor taxes yielding less than 0.1% of GDP (not covered by the database) can be found here.
 The database does NOT cover information on Customs duties and tariffs.
 This type of information can be found in the customs tariff database TARIC.

 Please note that the Commission does not answer questions on individual tax compliance requirements.

-- Before the creation of the "Taxes in Europe" database, information on taxes was available in the "Inventory of Taxes" with data about the then 15 EU Member States.
+Before the creation of the "Taxes in Europe" database, information on taxes was available in the "Inventory of Taxes" with data about the then 15 EU Member States.

 See the 2000 version of the inventory and the 2002 version .